revisedcommonversion/revisedcommonversion.github.io/README.md

 ## Sources:

+Sources used in the revision process of the RCV are in the Public Domain.
+They are divided into three groups: Biblical Texts, Reference Texts, and Commentaries.

 ### Biblical Texts

 King James Version, The Septuagint Version of the Old Testament and Apocrypha (Brenton), The Interlinear Literal Translation of the Greek New Testament (G.R.
 Berry), Young's Literal Translation, World English Bible, American Standard Version, The Greek New Testament (Tregelles), Geneva Bible (1560), Biblia Sacra Juxta Vulgatam Clementinam.